- Home

 And, finally, a small but important step: give your windows a good wash!
 This might seem obvious, but since dirty windows reduce the amount of light entering your home by around 40%, making sure both interior and exterior windows are spotless will help the maximum amount of sunlight to filter through and brighten up your home.

 Your windows may not look dirty, but chances are they’re grubbier than you think.
-Give one window a good wipe, then have a look at the cloth…unless it comes away clean, it’s probably a good time to give all your windows a thorough wash.
+Give one window a good wipe, then take a look at the cloth…unless it comes away clean, it’s probably a good time to give all your windows a thorough wash.

 Final thoughts…

 However, you don’t have to spend much to make your home look lighter.
-Buy some off-white paint for the walls, pick up some second-hand mirrors to reflect light around a room, or top a dark sofa with a pale throw.
+Maybe buy some off-white paint for the walls, pick up some second-hand mirrors to reflect light around a room, or top a dark sofa with a pale throw.
 And if nothing else, don’t forget to give your windows a proper wash!

 Would you like to have a lighter home?
 Are you interested in making any of the changes above – or do you have any additional tips for creating a brighter home?
 We’d love to hear from you in the comments below.